-Most people know Bill Baldwin as the proud broker and owner of Boulevard Realty, an independent boutique firm with about 60 agents and their support staff of 20+ in Houston and Galveston.
-Last year, with $210 million in sales, Boulevard once again ranked in the top 10 real estate firms selling in central Houston.
+Most people know Bill Baldwin as the proud broker and owner of Boulevard Realty, an independent boutique firm with about 60 agents working in Houston and Galveston and their support staff of 18.
+Last year, with $215 million in sales, Boulevard once again ranked in the top 10 real estate firms selling in central Houston.
 The firm also ranked in Houston Business Journal’s Top 25 Residential Real Estate Firms city-wide.
 Looking past those numbers, Bill is simply proud of the fact that Boulevard is not just a dedicated set of realtors to so many Houstonians, but a resource and a friend too.

 One of Bill’s favorite opportunities to serve is as a City of Houston Planning Commissioner, the very first appointment of Mayor Turner’s administration.
 For Bill, this role is a perfect fit as it’s one that draws from not only his professional experience but his ongoing study of the city’s ever-changing landscape from a property owner’s standpoint.